The Basic Needs Portfolio

 Check back next week for the latest update on this portfolio and its 10 components.

 Here's why this tried-and-true strategy can make you rich

 If there's one thing you'll notice about basic-needs stocks, it's that most pay a dividend -- and dividend stocks can make you rich.
 While they don't garner the notoriety of highflying growth stocks, they're also less likely to crash and burn.
 And over the long term, the compounding effect of their quarterly payouts, as well as their growth, adds up faster than most investors imagine.
 With this in mind, our analysts identified nine rock-solid dividend stocks in this free report.
 To discover the identities of these companies before the rest of the market catches on, you can download this valuable free report by simply clicking here now.

 The article The Basic Needs Portfolio originally appeared on Fool.com.

 Fool contributor Sean Williams has no material interest in any companies mentioned in this article.
-You can follow him on CAPS under the screen name TMFUltraLong, track every pick he makes under the screen name TrackUltraLong, and check him out on Twitter, where he goes by the handle @TMFUltraLong.The Motley Fool owns shares of, and recommends Ford, Intel, MasterCard, and Waste Management.
-It also recommends Chevron and Procter & Gamble.
+You can follow him on CAPS under the screen name TMFUltraLong, track every pick he makes under the screen name TrackUltraLong, and check him out on Twitter, where he goes by the handle @TMFUltraLong.The Motley Fool owns shares of, and recommends Ford, Google, Intel, MasterCard, and Waste Management.
+It also owns shares of Microsoft and recommends Chevron and Procter & Gamble.
 Try any of our Foolish newsletter services free for 30 days.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.